-My name is Stacie and I am the Rural Program Coordinator.
+My name is Stacie and I am the Interim Rural Program Manager.
 I am originally from Northern Utah.
 My undergrad is from Weber State University with my Bachelor’s Degree in Integrated Studies.
 I studied Recreation, Social Work and Health Promotion.
 I am currently pursuing my Masters in Counseling Psychology at Alaska Pacific University.
 I have worked in many social working and youth development organizations within diverse environments.
 I especially enjoy working with youth in outdoor settings.

 In my spare time I enjoy spending time with friends and family, learning new hobbies or skills, mountain biking, hiking, fishing, whitewater rafting, backpacking, photography, reading, learning sustainable life skills, or simply being in the outdoors.
 I believe that nature is a powerful tool in education, physical and mental health and development in individuals of all ages and backgrounds.
 I have experienced many of these benefits in my own life and strive to share them with others.

-My roots are in the UK but grew up and spent most of my life in Wisconsin.
-I was home schooled until my freshman year of high school, so I would say I have a rather unique view of education and the endless ways there are to learn and grow.
+My roots are in the UK but I grew up and spent most of my life in Wisconsin.
+I was home-schooled until my freshman year of high school which has given me an interesting view of education and the endless ways there are to learn and grow outside of the classroom.
 I graduated from The University of Wisconsin-Madison with a B.A. in Environmental Science and Communication Arts.
-Playing outside is definitely where my passion is and so much of the time we get with the kids in Rural is spent engaging with their environment.
+Playing outside is definitely where my passion lies and so much of the time we get with the kids in rural is spent engaging with their environment.
+Pretty neat!

-I’m excited to meet the 2019 Rural Dream Team and have an incredible summer with you all!
+I’m excited to meet the 2020 Rural Dream Team and have an incredible summer with you all!

 My Yugtun name is Ayik’ and Taress’ and I am from Kasigluk.
 My English name is Timotheen – you can call me that. 🙂